aswathyseb/biostar-recipes/docs/Recipes.md

 ---
 ## Create a project

-Start by creating a project to hold all your data
+Start by creating a project to hold all your data of the amo

 ---